Photo by Ines Cvitić on Unsplash

 Debian and Ubuntu distributions come with a firewall configuration tool called UFW (Uncomplicated Firewall).
-It is a most popular and easy-to-use command line tool for configuring and managing a firewall on Ubuntu and Debian distributions.
+It is the most popular and easy-to-use command line tool for configuring and managing a firewall on Ubuntu and Debian distributions.

 In this article, I will explain how to install and use a UFW firewall on Ubuntu.